inclement/inclem.net/content/20200516-python_android_history.rst

 `Kivy <https://kivy.org/#home>`__ is easily the most well known Android-supporting Python toolkit I'm aware of, and has been since around 2012 when I came across it myself after failing to get a Java Android tutorial working.
-Kivy itself is a graphical toolkit that was not specifically designed for mobile support, but instead focused on being generically cross-platform and supporting novel user interfaces.
+Kivy is a graphical toolkit that was not specifically designed for mobile support, but instead focused on being generically cross-platform and supporting novel user interfaces.
 This turned out very timely, as these properties made it